encoredev/encore/docs/how-to/self-host.md

 ```

 - `host`: SQL server host, optionally including the port.
 - `tls_config`: TLS configuration for secure connections.
 If the server uses TLS with a non-system CA root, or requires a client certificate, specify the appropriate fields as PEM-encoded strings.
-Otherwise they can be left empty.
+Otherwise, they can be left empty.
 - `databases`: List of databases, each with connection settings.

 ### 7. Secrets Configuration